arvintashakori/arvintashakori/README.md

 - 🏢 I'm currently a Ph.D. candidate at the University of British Columbia, Vancouver BC, Canada, in the Department of Electrical and Computer Engineering.
 I'm also working as Software and Machine Learning Engineer Lead at Texavie Technologies Inc, Vancouver BC, Canada.
 - 👀 My Ph.D. thesis is about Human-Computer Interaction with a focus on Federated Learning for wearable smart devices under the supervision of Prof. Peyman Servati and Prof. Jane Z. Wang.
 - 📝 In other words, I'm passionate about modeling complex real-world problems using mathematical and algorithmic frameworks and fabricating a solution.
-- 💞️ In free times, you can find me either playing piano (have been playing since I was 6 years old), cooking, hiking, hanging out with friends, or doing some amateur photography.
+- 💞️ In free times, you can find me either playing piano (have been playing since I was 6 years old), learning french, cooking, hiking, hanging out with friends, or doing some amateur photography.
 - 📫 How to reach me: my first name @ ece.ubc.ca or texavie.com
 - [My personal website](https://arvintashakori.com)
 - [My Google Scholar](https://scholar.google.com/citations?user=8pFUPnQAAAAJ&hl=en)